Wonggu Mununggurr: Biography

 Mununggurr met with Donald Thompson at Caledon Bay to set up peace between the nation and government.
 The friendship was sparked after Mununggurr's children were arrested and gave Thompson a "Måk" (message stick) to give to their father.
-In return, Mununggurr gave a Måk back to Thompson to deliver to his sons as word of trust to the Yolngu people.
-He gave Thompson some bark paintings as respect.
+Soon after, Wonggu gave a Måk to Thompson as a message for the government, stating that the Yolngu people would stop killing outsiders if they were no longer being harassed.
+The design on this stick showed Wonggu sitting peacefully in his mother's country.
+The impact of this act was incredibly significant: the serial massacres of Indigenous Australians finally ended after nearly 150 years.
+He also gave Thompson some bark paintings as a show of respect.
 In 1935, Mununggurr started painted his sacred miny'tl at Yirrkala.
-The confusing part about his paintings is that Mununggurr was painted the clan designs of Yirritja rather than his own clan designs which were Dhuwa.
+The confusing part about his paintings is that Mununggurr painted the clan designs of Yirritja rather than his own clan designs which were Dhuwa.
+This friendship between Thompson and Wonggu was established and Thomson took it upon himself to rectify current maps and assign names to unnamed landmarks upon meeting the several influential people on his journey, such as Wonggu.
+Among the names he bestowed, many were in tribute to patrons and family members.
+In homage to his dear friend Wonggu, he named a creek "Wongo Creek".

 In 1936 Wilbur Chaseling along with the support from the Northern Territory Administration (NTA) had surveyed Arnhem Land's coast and chose Yirrkala as the site for a new mission.
 This was a Methodist Overseas Mission (MOM) whose goal was to spread Christianity as well as help support the Yirrkala community.
 As the mission gained ground it sought funding from artwork made by local people, Wonggu Mununggurr included.

 In 1947 Wonggu Mununggurr alongside many other leaders of the Yirrkala community did a series of paintings.
 These paintings were originally done in natural pigments on bark amounting to over 200 pieces.
 Anthropologists Catherine and Ronald Berndt commissioned those works for research and record of indigenous art.
 Soon thereafter these 200 works were produced the Berndt's recommissioned the art to be done on mediums of crayon and paper so that it could be transported without fear of destruction.
 Now many of Wonggu Mununggurr's crayon works are held in the Berndt Museum of Anthropology of the University of Western Australia, Perth.

+After Thomson’s death, his ashes were scattered across Caledon Bay in 1970.
+Two of Wonggu’s sons - Djiriny and Maw - rode on the airplane while the ashes were scattered.
+Even after Wonggu and Thomson had both passed, the connection Wonggu’s family shared with Thomson held strong.